onfork/ipv6-hosts_wiki/sn-domains.md

         return iata
     ```

-2. `[45]` and `[78]` are combinations of first column's 10 chars in the table below.
-They represent the servers' group number.
-It's `0-9` from top to bottom respectively.
+2. `[45]` and `[78]` are combinations of first column's 10 chars in the table
+    below.
+They represent the servers' group numbers.
+It's `0-9` from top to
+    bottom respectively.

     ```
       | 1 2 3 4 5 6